April 2017 Newsletter

 We continue a series entitled The Word Endures: Lessons from the Lives of Powerful Politicians.
 2017 is the 500th anniversary of the Lutheran Reformation, and this Bible study applies Scripture to some of the key politicians at the time of Luther.
-In March, we’ll take a look at John the Steadfast (who took a stand for the Gospel), and Dukes George and Henry (who opposed the Reformation).
+In April, we’ll take a look at the unwavering faith of John Frederick the Steadfast.

 We meet after church on Sundays 10:45-11:15 AM, in the Overflow Room.

 The theme for our midweek Lenten services and sermons has been Repent: Turn to Jesus.
 The remaining Lent services are on Thursday evenings 6:30 PM, or Good Friday 1:00 and 6:30 PM, all in the main worship area.
 Our adult choir will be singing some special music during those midweek services, and have practices before most of the special services

 The final Lenten supper will be held in the Overflow Room, Thurs.
 April 06, 5:15-6:00 PM, and a menu sign-up sheet is posted on the Entryway table.
 Proceeds from the freewill offerings (after expenses) will go to our Education Assistance Fund.